Hisma/cline-rules-workflows/README.md

 - **Collaboration Rules**: Guidelines for effective collaboration

-### Project-Specific Rules

-Project-specific rules are tailored to particular types of projects:

-- **Project Overview**: Description of the project and its goals
-- **Tech Stack**: Technologies used in the project
-- **Architecture**: System architecture and design
-- **Current Requirements**: Current project requirements
-- **Markdown Standards**: Standards for markdown files (for documentation sites)

 ## Workflows

 Workflows provide step-by-step guides for accomplishing specific tasks.
 They help ensure consistent approaches to common activities.
 Workflows are organized into categories and numbered to indicate the order in which they should typically be executed.

+**Workflow Placement Tip**: Consider placing workflows at the project level (in `.clinerules/workflows/`) instead of the global level for better scope management.
+This is especially useful when:
+- Creating workflows specific to a particular project
+- Managing a large number of workflows
+- Organizing workflows by project context
+- Reducing cognitive load by showing only relevant workflows

+While the global rule (collaboration-rules.md) provides consistent collaboration patterns across all projects, workflows can be more targeted and organized at the project level.

-### Global Workflows
+### General Workflows

-Global workflows are organized into categories based on their purpose and the phase of development in which they are typically used:
+These general-purpose workflows are organized into categories based on their purpose and the phase of development in which they are typically used.
+They can be placed at either the global level (`~/Cline/Workflows/`) or the workspace level (`.clinerules/workflows/`) based on your preference and project needs.

 #### Project Initialization (01-09)